hipe/tmx/zerk/doc/issues/051-the-feature-branch-structure-pattern.md

-interface so that one day we can have hashes, directories (and whatever else) be façaded behind adapters so that the argument scanner stack can be refactored so that it parses not against hashes but against operator branches.
+interface so that one day we can have hashes, directories (and whatever else) be façaded behind adapters so that the argument scanner stack can be refactored so that it parses not against hashes but against feature branches.

 (we will probably want the ability to aggregate a series of these nodes into a compound such structure too.)